mocopla/SampleApps/sample_app_tesla_model3_playground/README.md

 python sample_app.py 127.0.0.1 3001
 ```

-* If no host and port are passed as arguments default (hardcoded) host and port will be used by the application.
+* If no host and port are passed as arguments the host and port configured in cfg.ini will be used by the application.

 ## Testing <a name = "testing"></a>